Skip to content

 Example: Nginx CORS Configuration

 The configuration below demonstrates a basic CORS policy using the add_header directive.
-This setup allows requests from any origin (Access-Control-Allow-Origin: '*') and limits the supported HTTP methods.
+This setup allows requests from any origin (Access-Control-Allow-Origin: '*') and limits the supported HTTP methods to those explicitly listed.

 server {